Sacroiliac Joint Pain

 Causes may be simple but complex and may begin after bending down to tie shoelaces or swinging a golf club.
 Often the patient has done nothing significant to cause the problem but the symptoms can be severe.

-Sacroiliac pain is very often mistaken for back pain and lumbar disc prolapse.
+Sacroiliac pain or SIJ pain is very often mistaken for back pain and lumbar disc prolapse.
 It is commonly mistaken for sciatica or arthritis of the hip.
 In fact the sacroiliac joint is very misunderstood and is so common that I believe it is responsible for over 60% of reported back pain.
 This statement is based on 15 years experience treating this condition which on average sees more than 70 cases of sacroiliac joint pain every month at the Atlas Pain Relief group of clinics.

 Classic symptoms include - difficulty turning over in bed, struggling to put on shoes and socks and pain getting your legs in and out of the car.